-Maestro is a debit card payment method used for UK online casino banking as of January 2026, valued for its bank-level protections and straightforward link to your current account.
-At UKGC-licensed operators such as Bet365, Unibet, and 32Red, it can be used for both deposits and withdrawals, with compliant sites typically not adding extra charges for card transactions.
-Minimum deposit/withdrawal thresholds are usually set at sensible, low-entry amounts (often £5–£10), while maximum withdrawal caps can reach up to £100,000 depending on the operator’s policy and your account status.
-Maestro transactions are also aligned with UK safer-gambling and anti-fraud requirements, including identity verification and 3D Secure (Mastercard SecureCode) checks.
-While casinos rarely apply card fees, it’s still worth checking whether your bank applies any card-handling, intermediary, or currency conversion costs—especially if you attempt to play outside GBP.
+Maestro is a debit card payment option used for UK online casino banking as of April 2026.
+It’s tied directly to your everyday current account, which many players prefer for straightforward budgeting and bank-level protections.
+At UKGC-licensed operators such as Bet365, Unibet, and 32Red, Maestro can be used for deposits and (where the cashier supports it) withdrawals, and regulated casinos typically don’t add extra charges for card transactions.
+Minimum deposit/withdrawal levels are usually kept accessible (often £5–£10), while maximum withdrawal caps can reach up to £100,000 depending on the operator’s policy and your account status.

 Bet365